Charitable Donations and Tax Credits

 Amanda, I really want to thank you for talking about this topic.
 It is an important one.
 I really loved how you said it is one of the last frontiers when it comes to planning, but it is so, so much more.
 And I think as people understand better how the tax side of donating works in this country, it might just encourage people to do so more often.
 It's always a pleasure to see you.
 And you definitely made the first episode back much smoother for me by just being as awesome as you always are.
 Thank you so much for having me.
 This was a great topic.
 I always love talking about charitable giving.
 Thank you so much.

-This information has been prepared by Mehul Gandhi, CFP®, CLU®, TEP who is a Senior Insurance Advisor and Managing Director for Westmount Wealth Planning Inc. Westmount Wealth Planning Inc. is a subsidiary of Westmount Wealth Management Inc. Westmount Wealth Management Inc. is registered as a Portfolio Manager in British Columbia, Alberta, and Ontario.
+This podcast episode has been prepared by Mehul Gandhi, CFP®️, CLU®️, TEP an Estate Planning Specialist and Senior Insurance Advisor for Westmount Wealth Planning Inc. Westmount Wealth Planning Inc. is a subsidiary of Westmount Wealth Management Inc. Westmount Wealth Management Inc. is registered as a Portfolio Manager in British Columbia, Alberta, and Ontario.

-This media presentation contains the current opinions of the presenters and such opinions are subject to change without notice.
-This material is distributed for informational purposes only and is not intended to provide personalized legal, accounting, tax or specific investment advice.
+This episode contains the current opinions of the host and guests, and such opinions are subject to change without notice.
+This material is distributed for informational purposes only and is not intended to provide personalized legal, accounting, tax, or specific investment advice.
 Please speak to a Westmount Wealth Advisor regarding your unique situation.
-Forecasts, estimates, and certain information contained herein may be based upon proprietary research and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
-This is not a sales solicitation which may only be made with the presentation of an offering document.
-These comments are solely intended to refer to products sold under a life insurance license.
-All investments contain risk and may gain or lose value.